ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Designing a Library of Shape Abstractions

 From the prior steps we have (a) function doc-strings and signatures, (b) input-output usage examples, and (c) proposals of how the function should be implemented.
-The validation step is responsible for deciding which of these proposals are \textit{grounded} (e.g., observed in the seed set) and not just LLM hallucinations (Fig~\ref{fig:method_fig}, d).
+The validation step is responsible for deciding which of these proposals are \textit{grounded} and not just LLM hallucinations (Fig~\ref{fig:method_fig}, d).

+This process must be able to identify LLM proposals that aren’t able to \emph{well-reconstruct} patterns from the seed shapes, either due to bugs or semantic errors.
+Our notion of \emph{well-reconstruct} uses an error metric that operates over two sets of primitives, comparing corner-to-corner distances (see Section~\ref{sec:app_prim_error}).
+Instead of requiring exact geometric matches, we allow some leniency by setting a maximum error threshold, and considering all matches that achieve an error under this threshold as \emph{valid}.

-To make this decision, for each function, we gather all of the LLM generated input-output examples, and separate them into a list of input parameter sets, and a list of output part sets.
+To begin the validation step, for each function, we gather all of the LLM generated input-output examples, and separate them into a list of input parameter sets, and a list of output part sets.
 We use the former list to come up with a much larger set of ways that the function could be parameterized.
-Then, we execute the function on all parameter combinations from this set, and for each input set, we check if the functions execution matches any of the output part sets.
-We calculate this match with an error metric that compares corner-to-corner distances between sets of geometric primitives, and mark function applications as invalid if the paired structures incur an error that surpasses a threshold.
+Then, we execute the function on all parameter combinations from this set, and for each input set, we check if the function's execution achieves a \emph{valid} match against any of the output part sets under our error metric.
 Compared with the alternative of only checking the paired LLM input-output predictions, we observed this simple search strategy was able to successfully recover from LLM mistakes in this difficult reconstruction task.

 At this point, for each group of parts from (b) we record which implementation from (c) best matches the observed part structure.
 We keep the implementation that achieves the \textit{best} error across the \textit{most} part groups, and remove all others proposals.
 If this \textit{best} implementation found valid applications across multiple seed set shapes, we update the library interface entry with its implementation logic.
 Otherwise, we remove the function entry from the interface.